 A tailpiece hanger (aka "Tailgut") is an oft-overlooked "upgrade" or replacement part; it can have a surprising effect on the tone and feel of your bass.
 Even more surprising is when your old, weak cable fails, hopefully by stretching, but believe me, I would not wish having one break on my worst enemy (or opposing auditioning bass player) - the resulting "bang" as the bridge collapses is a sound you never want to hear.

-Our Braided Nylon cable is similar to the stuff that has been used for decades in the field by the US Military and NASA.
-This lightweight nylon multi-strand cable is inexpensive, flexible, strong and easy to install - no hardware or crimp sleeves, just tie a nice fisherman's knot and you're good to go.
+This lightweight multi-strand cable is flexible, strong, and easy to install - no hardware or crimp sleeves, just tie a nice fisherman's knot and you're good to go.
 (We include instructions along with the tailpiece to tie this knot, or you can consult with your local Boy Scout).
-It can sometimes stretch just a little until it breaks in, but will "settle" and be a reliable means for holding the tailpiece in place.
-24+ inches long, can be cut to length.
-Graphite color.
+24+ inches long, can be cut to length with any scissors or knives.
+But we recommend first saturating the point of cutting with super glue and use a good quality pair of scissors to prevent the end from fraying.
+You can also melt the outer jacket with a heat gun or a flame.
+Black outer jacket color.

 Deluxe Adjustable Stainless Steel Tailpiece Cable: